 - Pros and cons

-The DoorBird intercom product line features a series of IP-powered video intercoms specifically designed for single-family homes, multifamily communities, health care facilities, schools, and commercial buildings.
+The DoorBird intercom product line features a series of IP video intercoms designed for single-family homes, multifamily communities, healthcare facilities, schools, and commercial buildings.
 DoorBird’s open API and its proprietary “DoorBird Connect” feature allow the system to be integrated with other IoT technology, including smart locks, lighting, and more.

-The DoorBird D21DKH is one of the few DoorBird intercoms designed for multi-tenant buildings.
-It is ideal for either multifamily apartments or commercial buildings.
+That said, the DoorBird D21DKH is one of the few DoorBird intercoms designed for multi-tenant buildings.
+It can be used at either multifamily apartments or commercial buildings.

 - Various entry panel options: Customers can select from flush-mounted or recess-mounted intercoms in various finishes.
 All housings are constructed of metal.
 Clients with specific configuration requirements can customize a design with DoorBird’s online configurator.

 - Access history: Choose from two cloud recording options.
 The free recording option includes images of the last 50 visitors.
 Unfortunately, you may have to pay for a premium version if you want unlimited video recording of visitors — and even that may be limited to only seven days’ worth of footage.

 - Cloud-based software: DoorBird offers browser-based software, called the DoorBird WebAdmin, to enable remote system management and cloud storage.